 It is the College's practice for new academic staff whose appointments are subject to a probationary period, to receive as much assistance and advice as possible either from senior members of their School/Programme/College or from other Departments within the College.

-Each new member of academic staff will be assigned a mentor who will assume responsibility for overseeing progress.
+Each new member of academic staff will be assigned a mentor who will help them settle into their role, understand how the College works and its policies and procedures and their role within their Programme and/or School.

 This policy is for the use of new staff, Heads/Deputies of Schools/Programmes, members of Executive Committee, designated mentors and other nominated Professional Services Departments involved in the probation of all new academic staff.

 The policy has been devised to assist all parties in ensuring that the induction and probation period are constructive and successful for the individual, the School/Programme and the College.